milliechapman/agroforestry-decisions/README.md

 <img src="man/figures/README-unnamed-chunk-5-1.png" width="100%" />

-## Description of our larger project goals:
+## Background on our Grad Student Pursuit:

-Agroforestry is a traditional land use practice that leverages agricultural lands as a natural climate solution (Griscom et al., 2017) and is an integral part of numerous countries’ Nationally Declared Contributions (NDCs) to climate mitigation and adaptation (IPCC, 2014).
+  - Agroforestry is a traditional land use practice that leverages agricultural lands as a natural climate solution (Griscom et al., 2017) and is an integral part of numerous countries’ Nationally Declared Contributions (NDCs) to climate mitigation and adaptation (IPCC, 2014).

-Agroforestry can increase crop yields, biodiversity, and livelihood resilience (Oakleaf et al., 2015; Minang et al., 2014).
-Despite these benefits, adoption of agroforestry remains low (Kabwe et al., 2016;
+  - Agroforestry can increase crop yields, biodiversity, and livelihood resilience (Oakleaf et al., 2015; Minang et al., 2014).
+Despite these benefits, adoption of agroforestry remains low (Kabwe et al., 2016; Pattanayak et al., 2003).

-Pattanayak et al., 2003).
-Growers who choose to adopt agroforestry must value the long-term benefits of their management practices sufficiently to outweigh deep uncertainties about environmental and market conditions over long time horizons.
+  - Growers who choose to adopt agroforestry must value the long-term benefits of their management practices sufficiently to outweigh deep uncertainties about environmental and market conditions over long time horizons.

 We use agroforestry as a case study to explore multi-scalar driving and restraining forces of decisions made for long-term benefits under uncertainty.
 Our project seeks to understand why growers adopt agroforestry by synthesizing and simulating agroforestry adoption.

-We will synthesize previous research and policy documents from Benin, Nigeria, and Cameroon to identify factors in the decision-making space for agroforestry adoption; implement a force field analysis to understand how factors drive or restrain agroforestry adoption; develop a conceptual decision-making model; and integrate this model into simulations of agroforestry adoption through time.
-We will then explore the relative impact of different levers of change in the simulation model, such as financial incentives, land tenure policies, and risk-mitigating programs.
-Synthesizing and simulating the forces that drive and restrain agroforestry adoption will inform policy design and actionable steps for implementing agroforestry as a climate adaptation and mitigation solution.
+  - Part of that entails case study synthesis and simulating decision making using computational models\!

+  - The other part hopes to leverage policy discontinuities to unpack drivers of agroforestry decision making – a piece of which we will explore this week\!

 ## Our mini-project\!

 Agroforestry adoption literature largely focuses on individual decision making,

+![Three hypotheses for the spatial distributionn of agroforestry in relation to protected areas from Russel et al, 2010.
+Policy has been shown to be a driver of which of these patterns is predominate on the landscape.](images/background_1.png)

 Protected areas offer an interesting